The Cost of a Year of World Travel in 2022

 In terms of business expenditures, I didn't feel it was necessary to disclose the money I spent hosting Never Ending Footsteps or the cost of my various business subscriptions because they wouldn't be of use to anyone during my year of travel.
 If you're curious, the cost averages about $100 per month.

 The $3000 I had already spent on a trip to the Seychelles, Mauritius, and the Maldives was wasted when I fell ill and had to cancel.
-For the most part, this didn't seem to have much of an impact.
+Most people didn't find this particularly interesting or important.

 Gifts for family members' birthdays: this didn't seem particularly useful to include.

 Several hundred dollars were spent this year to replace every article of clothing in my backpack.
 Few people who leave for a yearlong trip will require this.